Retool Pricing: Understanding total cost of ownership

 Screenshot of Retool's Upgrade Deployments Documentation

-In summary, self-hosting Retool can result in increased software and operational costs, resulting in a substantially higher total cost of ownership than a business’s feature requirements might otherwise indicate.
+In summary, self-hosting Retool can result in increased operational costs, resulting in a substantially higher total cost of ownership than the software subscription fees paid to Retool.

 Is Retool worth the cost for your use case?